A comparison site for your car. Easily compare & book auto services

 Quick Answer: Your vehicle must be registered to drive on Queensland roads, there is not annual inspection needed like NSW.

-• Registration Requirement: All vehicles driven on Queensland roads must be registered, with exceptions for temporary permits or towed unregistered vehicles.
+• Registration Requirement: All vehicles driven on Queensland roads must be registered, with exceptions for temporary permits, towed unregistered vehicles or vehicle being moved with using an unregistered vehicle permit.

 • Eligibility: Registration can be done by individuals or businesses who are the registered operators of the vehicle.